-Whether you are an aspiring, newly hired, or veteran school principal, developing a strong entry plan helps you identify important next steps as you move into a new school.
+Whether you are a new, aspiring, or experienced school principal, a strong entry plan is important.
+It helps you find key steps as you start at a new school.

-A quick search will turn up many plans, but what if you could create an entry plan that paves the way to establish relational trust your school community?
+A quick search will show many principal entry plans.
+But what if you could create a plan that builds trust in your school community?

 Let’s start building a world-class plan …